-A disabled pilot from South African was killed when his small plane crashed during an attempt to land at Bang Phra airport in Si Racha district Sunday afternoon.
+A pilot from South African was killed when his small plane crashed while attempting to land at Bang Phra airport in Si Racha district on Sunday afternoon.

-Michael Charles Lomberg, 60, was flying one of three light aircraft belonging to a disability rights advocacy group called “Handiflight Around the World” that left Chiang Rai airport at 10:00, police said.
+Michael Charles Lomberg, 60, was flying one of three light aircraft belonging to a disability rights advocacy group called “Handiflight Around the World” which left Chiang Rai airport at 10:00, police said.

-Pol Col Ruangsak Buadaeng, chief of Si Racha police station, said police, rescuers and other local administrative officials found the plane engulfed in flames.
+Pol Col Ruangsak Buadaeng, Chief of Si Racha police station, said police, rescuers and other local administrative officials arrived at the crash site only to find the plane engulfed in flames.

-The plane bore a logo of the Swiss national flag and a sticker reading “Handi Flight”.
-Several power cables in the area were found broken off, and were believed to have struck by the crashed plane, he said.
+The plane bore the insignia of the Swiss national flag and a sticker reading “Handi Flight”.
+Several power cables in the area had been damaged and were believed to have been struck by the downed plane, he said.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.